 Merchant Connect Login

-Horizon is a community bank serving Northern and Central Indiana, Central and Southwest Michigan and Central Ohio.
+Horizon is a community bank serving northern and central Indiana, and southern, central and the Great Lakes Bay regions of Michigan.
 Our focus is to anticipate and fulfill customer needs with exceptional service and sensible advice.
 This philosophy is what has kept us growing stronger than ever since 1873.

 Special Needs Trust and Supplemental Needs Trust are ideal trust solutions if you wish to designate a chronically or severely disabled beneficiary.
 These trusts will work alongside government benefit programs, ensuring that your beneficiary is receiving the maximum support from these programs and from your trust.